Contents

 L-Theanine

-Although there are currently no human studies that directly explore the benefits of l-theanine for traumatic brain injury, its cognitive benefits are so extensive, it must be included on the list of the best nootropics for concussion.
+Commonly found in green tea leaves, L-Theanine is a nootropic amino acid.
+Although there are currently no human studies that directly explore the benefits of l-theanine for traumatic brain injury, its cognitive benefits are so extensive, especially in the realm of calm clarity.

 More on Mind Lab Pro® L-Theanine